RickYuankangShong-Quantitative-Finance/RickYuankangShong-Quantitative-Finance.github.io/index.md

 Yuankang has programming experiences in C/C++, MATLAB ,Python, R and is a Level III CFA Candidate.
 He is interested in statistics, econometrics, forecasting and risk management.

 - His profile website can be found [here](https://lsa.umich.edu/math/people/quant/2017/ricxiong.html).
-This page was updated at the middle of 2019.
+This page was updated in the middle of 2019.

 - For Yuankang's quantitative finance thesis, project reports, source codes, please click the link below.